 Thistle Bird Feeder Finch Socks

 These are little things, but I have been obsessed with them lately.
-It’s been impossible for me to get outside and fill the feeders while I’ve been laid up after surgery in my boot and walker.
+After surgery, in my boot and walker, it was impossible for me to get outside and fill the feeders.
 I was feeling terrible about the birds.
 Clearly, they were starving.
 These feeder socks have solved my problem.

 I can fill them inside and then take them outside and hang them up without using a ladder.
 I use my grabber to put them up on the hook.
 They come in a 4 pack, so I fill 2 at a time and then alternate them when they are empty.